 I’m not sure when ‘Love’ became so Australian that it deserved to be featured on our stamps.
 Asylum seekers on Manus Island would surely think we were playing mind games if a Love stamp turned up on a letter delivered to them as they queued up in the sun to ask permission to apply for the tampon raffle or to not get beaten up by guards that week.

 But of course, these stamps aren’t celebrating an Australian phenomenon; they’re celebrating a worldwide trend among postal administrations to encourage romantics to put some thought into the stamps that will adorn their love letters, while encouraging stamp collectors to put their hands in their pockets and give postal administrations more money.
 Collectors are used to this by now, but if the gimmick encourages any thoughtful written communication from Romeos and Juliets in this internet age, then it’s all right by me.

-Australia isn’t the only country in on this game.
-I put some other countries’ contributions in a separate post here.
+(Australia isn’t the only country in on this game.
+I’ve mentioned some other countries’ contributions in a separate post here.)

-Much as I might be the target demographic, Australia’s Love stamps often leave me cold.
+I might be the target demographic, but Australia’s Love stamps often leave me cold.
 I’m over the girly pinks and the constant barrage of roses.
 (Not in real life, of course.
 Keep ’em coming.)